Dozodouzo/supybot-git/README.md

 **Warning #2:** If the repositories you track are big, this plugin will use a lot of disk space for its local clones.

-After this, a  poll operation runs (generally pretty quick), and then a check for any commits that arrived since the last check.
+After this, a  poll operation runs (generally pretty quick), including a check for any commits that arrived since the last check.

 Repository clones are never deleted.
 If you decide to stop tracking one, you may want to go manually delete it to free up disk space.